 What is a race condition?

-In information systems, a race condition is an inadvertent scenario which occurs when a program or system is attempting to perform multiple operations that should occur in sequence, but due to a bug, fall out of sequence in their execution.
+In information systems, a race condition is an inadvertent scenario that occurs when a program or system is attempting to perform multiple operations that should occur in sequence but, due to a bug, fall out of sequence in their execution.
 One task executing before the other, or both of them executing concurrently, for example, can corrupt the operation and data.

 In 2015, security researcher Egor Homakov exploited a race condition in Starbucks systems to “steal” free money for his gift card and drink “unlimited” coffee.
 Understandably, Starbucks did not seem too pleased about it.